 Dalton Gregory was elected to At Large Place 5 in May 2014.
 He previously served as a Council Member representing District 2 from 2009-2014.
 He served as Mayor Pro Tem from May 2015 to May 2016.
 Dalton is a Denton native who graduated from Denton High in 1970 and earned a Bachelor of Science in Education with honors from the University of Texas at Austin in 1974.
 He taught in the Austin Independent School District for three years and then worked for five years for the Houston ISD as the site coordinator for an environmental education camp.
 He earned a Masters Degree in Educational Administration in 1981 from Sam Houston State University in Huntsville.
 In 1982, Dalton and his wife, Donna Steward Gregory, returned to Denton.
 Dalton retired in 2008 after 34 years in public education, 26 years in Denton ISD, 23 years as an elementary school principal.

-Committee Assignments: Committee on Citizen Engagement, Committee on the Environment, Council Appointee Performance Review Committee, Hotel Occupancy Tax Committee, Mobility Committee, Convention & Visitor Bureau, Community Event Center Committee
+Committee Assignments: Committee on Citizen Engagement, Committee on the Environment, Council Appointee Performance Review Committee, Hotel Occupancy Tax Committee, Mobility Committee, Convention and Visitor Bureau Advisory Board.

 Sara Bagheri, At Large Place 6